safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 such attacks.

-One such approach could be to add the origin country to the denomination of ViralTokens.
-Then, tokens from a country other than your own could be weighted significantly lower by the AggregationFunction — limiting corrupt Health Officials from somewhere like North Korea from falsely creating the perception of risk in other countries.
+One such approach could be to add the origin country to the denomination of Viral Tokens.
+Then, tokens from a country other than your own could be weighted significantly lower by the `Aggregation` function — limiting corrupt Health Officials from somewhere like North Korea from falsely creating the perception of risk in other countries.